 HHU’s Family Support Centre coordinates the childcare places in day care facilities on/near the university campus.
 See here (website in German) for more information.

 German: Kinderbetreuungszuschlag (KBZ)

 You’re able to apply for this financial support if you live in the same household as your children aged under ten.
 It can supplement the → BAföG educational loan.

 For many prospective students, the clearing procedure is the last chance to obtain a place on a study programme with restricted admission.
 If study places still haven’t been allocated after the selection procedure has ended, higher education institutions are able to conduct a clearing procedure.
 A lottery then determines who will be offered the remaining places.
-Neither your marks nor your waiting period play a role any more.
-Higher education institutions set their own application deadlines for the clearing procedure.
-You’ll need to register separately should you be interested in being included in this procedure.
-See this video tutorial on the clearing procedure for more information (in German only).
+Neither your marks nor your waiting period play a role.
+To participate in the clearing procedure, you must submit an application via the HHU application portal (website in German).
+More information

 A scientific discussion – at universities, this is often an oral examination.